googleprojectzero/Jackalope/README.md

  - A simple set of generic mutators
  - Sample delivery via file or via shared memory

-TinyInst can be run in parallel
+Jackalope can be run in parallel
  - On a single machine: by passing the number of fuzzing threads via `-nthreads` command line parameter
  - Across multiple machines: By running one instance as a server (`-start_server` command line flag) and having fuzzers on the worker machines connect to this server (`-server` command line flag).
 The server then collects and distributes samples, crashes and coverage across the workers.